 2018: Google launches their Google News Initiative (GNI) to fight the spread of fake news.
 They aim “..to elevate and strengthen quality journalism, evolve business models to drive sustainable growth and empower news organizations through technological innovation.”

-Upon putting this timeline together, this piece feels like it ends on a cliffhanger.
+Upon putting this history of fake new timeline together, this piece feels like it ends on a cliffhanger.
 The next part of this story depends on us, the audience as we sift through information critically and carefully (but not conspiratorially).
-Critical thinking and accountability has always gotten the media back on track.
+Critical thinking and accountability have always gotten the media back on track.
 That’s because the press isn’t the enemy of the people — it’s the voice of the people.

 If you enjoyed this article, make sure you follow me on Instagram @verdera.me.
 You can join this conversation there or through the comments below.